 This field is usually found under the Onboard Serial Port 2 option.
-If you disable the
+If you disable the Onboard Serial Port 2 option then you will probably not be able to configure this field.

 IR Transmission Delay

 This field allows you to "Enable" or "Disable" the IR Transmission Delay.